marioni-gpu/mlb-player-analysis/README.md

 ## Future Improvements

-* Use a larger and more recent dataset
 * Add more advanced visualizations
 * Use a more recent and updated dataset
 * Explore position-specific performance metrics